 You can view and download the updated AS Level Law and A Level Law specifications from the Law qualification page on our website, and in the Key documents area on Teach Cambridge.

-We've also updated the Teachers’ Guide for Law Making and the Law of Tort document for A Level Law (H418/02) which is available on our website and Teach Cambridge.
+We've also updated the Teachers’ Guide for Law Making and the Law of Tort document for A Level Law (H418/02) which is available from the Teaching > Teaching delivery > Teaching and delivery guides section on Teach Cambridge.

 We've not changed the specification content for these qualifications, we have simply clarified the guidance to reflect the UK’s departure from the European Union.